Information flow in interaction networks II: channels, path lengths and potentials: Theory

 \subsection{Potentials and normalized evolution operators}

-In our earlier paper \citep{SY07}, we used a concept of a \emph{potential} to redirect the flow towards desired destinations in the emitting mode.
+In \citep{SY07}, we used a concept of a \emph{potential} to redirect the flow towards desired destinations in the emitting mode.
 To each node $j\in V$, we associated the value of the total potential $\Theta(j)$ such that

 where $R\subset T$ is the set of potential centers, $\rho(j,k)$ is the length of the shortest path from $j$ to $k$, and $\theta_k$ is an increasing function with a minimum at $k$.
-The exponential of the total potential was then used to re-weight the weight of edges incoming to $j$ and form a new matrix $\hat{\mat{W}}$:
+The exponential of the total potential was then used to re-weight the edges incoming to $j$ and form a new matrix $\hat{\mat{W}}$:

 The matrix $\hat{W}$ was then normalized to construct the transition matrix to be used (after applying damping) for the emitting mode.
 It is possible to express the application of the potential $\Theta$ as a direct transformation of the transition matrix $\mat{P}$ (without dissipation included).
 Let $f_j\equiv \exp(-\Theta(j))$ and let $\hat{\mat{P}}$ denote the new transition matrix derived from $\hat{\mat{W}}$.
 Then, $\hat{\mat{P}}$ can be written as